— Sex and the law in the UK

 Download as PDF

-This report has been developed by Sex Matters, Fair Play for Women and Transgender Trend; and is being submitted together with LGB Alliance, the Women’s Rights Network, For Women Scotland and Merched Cymru, and in collaboration with other groups working on sex-based rights in the UK.
+This report has been developed by Sex Matters, Fair Play For Women and Transgender Trend; and is being submitted together with LGB Alliance, the Women’s Rights Network, For Women Scotland and Merched Cymru, and in collaboration with other groups working on sex-based rights in the UK.

 Introduction